De Finetti's dividend problem and impulse control for a two-dimensional insurance risk process

 \subsection{Case $u_1>u_2$}

-Define: Let $x$ be a size of the first claim $U_1$ chosen according to the distribution function $F$.
+Define: Let $x$ be the size of the first claim $U_1$ chosen according to the density function $f$.
 If there is no ruin at the moment of the arrival of the first claim then $x\leq u_2$.
-When the first claim arrives the risk process jumps then from $(u_1,u_2)$ to $(u_1-x, u_2-x)$.
-Note that the first portion $A$ of the payed dividends equals to the discounted independent exponential random variable $e^{(1)}_\lambda=e_\lambda$ with the parameter $\lambda$ multiplied by $c_1$ plus discounted jump on the line $y=u_2$ which equals $(c_1-c_2)\tau_{x}^{+}$ minus the costs of one payment made at the moment of impulse payment (that is at the moment of jump at the line $y=u_2$).
+When the first claim arrives the risk process jumps from $(u_1,u_2)$ to $(u_1-x, u_2-x)$.
+Note that the first portion $A$ of payed dividends equals the discounted independent exponential random variable $e^{(1)}_\lambda=e_\lambda$ with the parameter $\lambda$ multiplied by $c_1+c_2$ plus discounted jump on the line $y=u_2$ which equals $(c_1-c_2)\tau_{x}^{+}$ minus the costs of one payment made at the moment of the impulse payment (that is at the moment of jump at the line $y=u_2$).
 Thus,

-and mean of the cumulative discounted dividends equals:
+Then the mean of the cumulative discounted dividends equals:

 where